 Types of Web Hosting Plans & How They Work

-The division of server resources allocated on a server to your website highly depends on the type of hosting you choose.
+The division of server resources allocated on a server to your website highly depends on your hosting type.

 This division is akin to deciding the office space for you.
 Do you only need a simple workstation that shares the same space as others?
 Or do you need considerable office space within a building?
 Or do you foresee a quick expansion and thus want to rent the whole building for your business?